kpearson/dotfiles/README.md

 Confirm the path the to `antigen.zsh` in the `zsh.rc` file.

 The antigen directory is a git submodule.
+If the dotfiles were not cloned with the recursive strategy run `git submodule init` and `git submodule update` form inside the dotfiles directory.

 ### iTerm

-Install via `brew cask install iterm2`
+Brew cask installed.

 #### iTerm Settings: